kimjoar/writings/views.md

 * Listening for events from the rest of my application, plus triggering events when the view is in certain states.
 * Creating sub-views if they are needed.
-* Updating models based on changes in the view (a model can for example be responsible for persisting state.)
+* Updating models based on changes in the view (Don't you dare make `$.ajax` calls directly in views!)

 A view is, however, never ever allowed to access something which is outside its subset of the DOM.